tiny-pilot/tinypilot/bundler/README.md

 Until August/September 2022, the installation and update flows used to look differently.
 You can read up on the rationale behind the overhaul in detail in the [“update overhaul document”](https://github.com/tiny-pilot/tinypilot-pro/blob/experimental/update-overhaul/UPDATE-WORKFLOW.md).
 We broke down the overhaul into individual tasks, which you can find in [this mega ticket](https://github.com/tiny-pilot/tinypilot-pro/issues/445).

-On a high level, the differences were:
+From a high level, the differences were:

 - The previous update flow relied on git repositories.
 So instead of shipping a self-contained bundle, the deployment of new code happened via `git pull`.
 While this worked well, we felt that the entire setup was quite complex.
 - There were no license checks for TinyPilot Pro.
 Instead, the only protection mechanism of the Pro source code was by keeping the URL of the git mirror secret.